alexmorosmarco/gst-project/README.md

 ##The typical scenario between several developers.

-1. **1st developer adds submodules to the main project** using `git submodule add ...` command like explained before.
+Step 1: **1st developer adds submodules to the main project** using `git submodule add ...` command like explained before.

-2. **2nd developer prepares his local copy of the main project:**
+Step 2: **2nd developer prepares his local copy of the main project:**
   1. Clone the main project using `git clone https://github.com/alexmorosmarco/gst-project.git` (if it is not already on local; otherwise `git pull` to get its last version).
   2. `git submodule init`